 Article shall undergo routine editorial processing including external peer-review based upon which final decision shall be made for publication.
 Such articles, if approved, shall be published under the disclosure by author that 'it is a Dissertation based article'.

 On publication, the corresponding author will be sent the URL for online access to their article along with a hard copy to his postal address through courier.

 JSTMU is the owner of all copyright to any work published in the journal.
-Any material printed in JSTMU may not be reproduced without the permission of the editors or publisher.
+Any material printed in JSTMU may be reproduced with the permission of the authors, editors or publisher.
 The JSTMU accepts only original material for publication with the understanding that except for abstracts, no part of the data has been published or will be submitted for publication elsewhere before appearing in this journal.
 The Editorial Board makes every effort to ensure the accuracy and authenticity of material printed in the journal.
 However, conclusions and statements expressed are views of the authors and do not necessarily reflect the opinions of the Editorial Board or JSTMU.